winglang/examples/examples/openai-joker/Readme.md

 It is an app that uses the openai API to generate jokes and then to translate them to different languages.
 Both the original joke in English and all the translations are put in a `cloud.Bucket`.

 The joke generator (Comedian class), and the translators (Translator class) use an Assistant class that is a wrapper around the openai API.
-The example uses the JS API for openai and calls it from Wing with the `extern` command.
+The example uses the openai winglib to make the openai calls.

-Once a joke is generater it is sent to a `cloud.Topic` that the translators subscribe to.
+Once a joke is generated, it is sent to a `cloud.Topic` that the translators subscribe to.

 The translators then translate the joke to different languages and put the translations in the `cloud.Bucket`.

-Since this example makes use of external Javascript, it won't run in the [Wing Playground](https://www.winglang.io/play) yet.

 ![diagram](./diagram.png)